decentralized-identity/wallet-rendering/spec/spec.md

 ### Vocabulary Definition

-The _Presentation Exchange_ specification adopts and defines the following JSON Schema data format and processing variant, which implementers ****MUST**** support for evaluation of the portions of the _Presentation Exchange_ specification that call for JSON Schema validation: https://tools.ietf.org/html/draft-handrews-json-schema-02
+The _Wallet Rendering_ specification adopts and defines the following JSON Schema data format and processing variant, which implementers ****MUST**** support for evaluation of the portions of the _Wallet Rendering_ specification that call for JSON Schema validation: https://tools.ietf.org/html/draft-handrews-json-schema-02